The U.S. Postal Service (USPS) requires complete adherence to the following regulations regarding addressing foreign mail.

 - State the exact quantity of each article in the parcel.

 - Declare the value, in U.S. dollars, of each article in the parcel.

 The sender may declare that the contents have no value.
 Declaring no value does not exempt the item from customs examination or charges in the destination country.

 - Show the total weight of the parcel, if known or estimate of the weight.
 (Contact the campus mailing services office for assistance with estimating parcel weight.
 See below.
 NOTE: The WSU Vancouver Mailroom enters the parcel weight on customs declaration form before mailing.)

 - Indicate in the appropriate check box on the forms whether the parcel contains gifts, merchandise, or commercial samples.
 If not, the sender does not check these boxes.

 - Enter sender's full name and return address in the blocks indicated.

-- Sign and date the forms in the blocks indicated on all parts of the forms.
+- Sign and date the form in the blocks indicated on all parts of the form.

 The sender's signature certifies that all entries are correct and that the parcel contains no dangerous material prohibited by postal regulations.

 - Affix the shipping address label on the lower center right area of the parcel.
 Affix the customs forms near the shipping label without covering up any information.